Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: BO Implementation in

 \section{BO Implementation in \dragonfly}

 \textbf{Domains:} \dragonflys allows optimising over domains with Euclidean, integral, and discrete variables.
 We also define discrete numeric and discrete Euclidean variable types, where a variable can assume one of a finite discrete set of real numbers and Euclidean vectors respectively.
 We also allow neural network variable types which permits us to optimise functions over neural network architectures.
 In addition to specifying variables, one might wish to impose constraints on the allowable values of these variables.
-These constraints can be specified via a Boolean function which takes a point and returns True/False; the point exists in the domain if and only if it returns True.
+These constraints can be specified via a Boolean function which takes a point and returns True if and only if the point exists in the domain.
 For example, if we have a Euclidean variable $x\in[-1,1]^2$, the function $\indfone\{\|x\|_2\leq 1\}$ constrains the domain to the unit ball.
-In \dragonfly, these constraints can be specified via a Python expression or a function.
+In \dragonfly, these constraints can be specified via a Python expression or function.

 \textbf{Kernels:} For Euclidean, integral, and discrete numeric variables, \dragonflys implements the squared exponential and \matern{} kernels.
+We also implement additive variants of above kernels for the \addgpucbs acquisition.
 Following recommendations in~\citet{snoek12practicalBO}, we use the \matern-2.5 kernel by default for above variable types.
-We also implement additive variants of above kernels for the \addgpucbs acquisition.
-For discrete variables, we use the Hamming kernel; precisely, given $x,x'\in\times_{i=1}^k A_i$, where each $A_i$ is a discrete domain, we use $\kernel_{\sigma, \alpha}(x, x') = \sigma \sum_{i=1}^k \alpha_i \indfone(x_i = x'_i)$ as the kernel.
-Here $\sigma>0$ and $\alpha\in\RR_+^k$, $\sum_i\alpha_i = 1$ are kernel hyperparameters determining the scale and the relative importance of each discrete variable respectively. \dragonflys also implements \otmanns and exponential decay kernels discussed previously.
+We found that it generally performed better across our experiments as well.
+For discrete variables, we use the Hamming kernel~\citep{hutter11smac}; precisely, given $x,x'\in\times_{i=1}^k A_i$, where each $A_i$ is a discrete domain, we use $\kernel_{\sigma, \alpha}(x, x') = \sigma \sum_{i=1}^k \alpha_i \indfone(x_i = x'_i)$ as the kernel.
+Here $\sigma>0$ and $\alpha\in\RR_+^k$, $\sum_i\alpha_i = 1$ are kernel hyperparameters determining the scale and the relative importance of each discrete variable respectively. \dragonflys also implements the \otmanns and exponential decay kernels discussed in Sections~\ref{sec:nasbot} and~\ref{sec:mfbo} respectively.